-Reach Train Employ has been an innovative employment project led by Council on the Ageing (COTA) Victoria to support job seekers 50 years and over into paid work.
+Reach, Train and Employ has been an innovative employment project led by Council on the Ageing (COTA) Victoria to support job seekers 50 years and over into paid work.
 The project provided training for work in the aged care and disability sectors for older job seekers living in Brimbank and Melton Local Government areas.

 COTA Victoria delivered the project in partnership with the RMIT School of Vocational Design and Social Context, Future Social Services Institute (FSSI), and Good Shepherd Australia and New Zealand (GSANZ).
 The project was supported by the Try, Test and Learn Fund – an initiative of the Australian Government Department of Social Services.